roxanahickey/adolescent/03-community-dynamics.md

 ***
 # I: Summarize community dynamics of vaginal (and vulvar) microbiota

 First we will create an individual summary for each individual participant (and her mother, if applicable) to look at community composition of the vaginal and vulvar microbiota, along with selected metadata, at every visit during the study.
-The output is a PDF file with each page containing the following plots for a given subject (these are referred to as Appendix S2 in the paper):
+The output is a PDF file with each page containing the following plots for a given subject (this is included as Figure S4 in the paper):

 * Community composition of girl's vaginal microbiota
 * Community composition of girl's vulvar microbiota